Wilderness Trail Bikes: Origins

-Marin County is the birthplace of the mountain bike, which had its origins in the late 1970s and early 1980s.
-Steve Potts, who was already building bike frames in Mill Valley in 1980, teamed up with Mark Slate to help meet demand.
-Charlie Cunningham, in Fairfax, had been building mountain bikes since 1979 with heat-treated aluminum frames which had unique Type II forks, roller-cam brakes, custom-made hubs and other components that were among the first of their kind designed specifically for mountain bikes.
+Marin County is widely regarded as a birthplace of the mountain bike, which developed there in the late 1970s and early 1980s.
+Steve Potts was building bicycle frames in Mill Valley by 1980, and Charlie Cunningham, in nearby Fairfax, had been building mountain bikes with heat-treated aluminum frames since 1979, using components such as roller-cam brakes and custom hubs designed specifically for off-road use.
+Potts, Cunningham, and Mark Slate collaborated informally from around 1980 on small-scale component production.